renovatebot/renovate/docs/usage/configuration-options.md

 ### authType

-This can be only used with `token` to create a custom http `authorization` header.
+You may use the `authType` option to create a custom HTTP `authorization` header.
+For `authType` to work, you must also set your own `token`.

-Don't set `authType=Bearer`, it's the default.
+Do not set `authType=Bearer`: it's the default setting for Renovate anyway.
+Do not set a username or password when you're using `authType`, as `authType` doesn't use usernames or passwords.

 An example for npm basic auth with token: